 Attention: Role Mapping allows anyone with access to this Identity Provider to have their IDaaS account role defined by the Identity Provider, including the super administrator role that has access to all the resources controlled by your IDaaS account.
 Enabling this setting could result in unexpected access, especially if your identity provider has different user access policies than IDaaS.
 Analyze the risks before configuring this option.

-13. Configure User Authentication as follows:
+13. Configure User Authentication.

 – Every configured attribute must match the corresponding Identity Provider claim value and the IDaaS user attribute, which must both exist and match.